nanuxbe/django-classy-doc/README.md

 First add `'django_classy_doc',` to your `INSTALLED_APPS` in your `settings.py` file.

-To generate the documentation, run
+To generate the documentation statically, run

 ```bash
 ./manage.py classify